zbNYC/Getting_and_Cleaning_Data/README.md

     - features.txt
     - features_info.txt
 * The script run_analysis.R needs to be in the working directory
 * Run source("run_analysis.R").
-The result is the creation of the file tidy_data.csv in the R working directory.
+The result is the creation of the file tidy_data.txt in the R working directory.

 Please note, the script run_analysis.R is using reshape2 package (http://cran.r-project.org/web/packages/reshape2/index.html)